-Although the restaurants industry has slightly decreased in recent years, due to the rapid growth of its main external competitor, the fast-food restaurant industry in China.
+Although the restaurant industry has slightly decreased in recent years, due to the rapid growth of its main external competitor, the fast-food restaurant industry in China.
 However, the country’s food and drinks sector is expected to become a trillion-dollar industry in the next few years if it continues on its current trajectory.
 It could soon displace the US as the biggest catering market on the planet.

-Catering revenue for the first half of 2019 increased 9.4 percent, after rising by an amount similar to $ 628 billion across the past year.
+Catering revenue for the first half of 2019 increased by 9.4 percent, after rising by an amount similar to $ 628 billion across the past year.
 Food and drinks accounted for 11.2% of total retail sales of consumer goods in China.
 The catering industry is expected to grow to $927 billion annually by 2023.

 The boom of restaurant delivery services in China

 A very interesting aspect of changes in consumer behavior is the growing number of young professionals who go to dinner late or order home delivery after a long day at the office.
 Restaurants, F&B outlets or O2O F&B delivery services are becoming their first choice.